The Wigner distribution and 2D classical maps: Generic Examples of 2D Ergodic Maps

-For the pseudotrajectory shown in Fig.~\ref{Pnesection}, the density histogram of the (scaled) \emph{second}-nearest-neighbor spacings is shown in Fig.~\ref{GinibOnly}.
+As an example, consider again the skew map of Sec.~\ref{modexample2}.
+For the pseudotrajectory shown in the left panel of Fig.~\ref{skewEG}, the density histogram of the (scaled) \emph{second}-nearest-neighbor spacings is shown in the top panel of Fig.~\ref{higherorderEGs}.
 The agreement with the Ginibre distribution [Eq.~(\ref{WigGinib})] and discordance with the Wigner surmise $P_W(S;k=2,\beta=1)$ [Eq.~(\ref{onetwoGOEGSEWS})] is evident.
-In general, as $k$ (i.e., the order of the spacing) increases, the discrepancy between the $k$th-NNSD for $\mathbf{P}_2$ and the GOE Wigner surmise of order $k$ [$P_W(S;k,\beta=1)$] increases.
+The result for the \emph{third}-nearest-neighbor spacings is shown in the bottom panel of Fig.~\ref{higherorderEGs}.
+Although not widely known, the \emph{third}-NNSD for $\mathbf{P}_2$ coincides with the Wigner surmise for the $\beta=5$ Hermite ensemble and is given by \cite{meandjohn}

+(The spacing distributions of the $\beta$-Hermite ensembles are discussed in Ref.~\cite{BHEpap}.)
+The GOE Wigner surmise of order $k=3$ is given by \cite{meandjohn}